Squash Casserole is literally summer on a plate.

 - Easy Baked Zucchini – reader favorite (5-star recipe)

 - Easy Oven Roasted Asparagus – delicious classic side dish!

 - Honey Roasted Carrots – perfect for garden carrots

 - Easy Boiled Corn on the Cob – summer perfection

 - 1 tablespoon olive oil

-- 2 lbs squash yellow squash and zucchini
+- 2 pounds squash yellow squash and zucchini

 - salt & pepper to taste

-- Cook onion in butter and oil until tender.
-Add squash, Italian seasoning, salt, and pepper.
-Cook 5-6 minutes or just until tender crisp.
+- In a large skillet over medium heat, cook the onion in butter and oil until tender.
+Incrase the heat to medium-high and add the squash, Italian seasoning, salt, and pepper.
+Cook for 5 to 6 minutes or just until tender crisp.

 - Bake 35-40 minutes or until squash is tender.